Glossary

 L’economia della condivisione può rappresentare un’alternativa sostenibile al modello economico tradizionale, favorendo l’utilizzo delle risorse esistenti e riducendo gli sprechi.

-• Green Marketing Circular Economy
+• Legislation Circular Economy

 Green Deal